How Long Do Motorcycle Tires Last?

 Now that we have stated that you should not use your motorcycle tires after they hit 5 years, you might be wondering how you can check the age of your tires.

-Well, you don't have to do any guesswork as all the information you need to determine your tires age is written on the sidewall of these tires.
+It's simple; all the information you need to determine your the age of your tires is written on the sidewall.

 Check the sidewall of your tire for the acronym "DOT" and check the series of numbers that follows it.

 Focus on the last 4 digits of these number series as they'll help you uncover when your tire was manufactured.
 Of these 4 digits, the first 2 represent the week of manufacture, and the last 2 represent the year of manufacture.